SolaWing/xcode-build-server/Readme.md

 Then, the lsp should get the flags from .compile file(which should be in ancestor dir of the swift file)

-# TODO
+# More

 current implementation is basicly work, but may have some rough edges.
 Please report issue if you have any problem.
-PR is also welcome.
+If you want to help, can check the open issue list.
+PR is always welcome.

-- [ ] auto recognize xcode project and extract compile infomation from it.
-- [ ] scan workspace and provide targets information
-- [ ] observe changes and notify lsp
-- [ ] refactor to swift, make it more frendly for swifter